-I’m a working children’s ghostwriter and get a lot of queries asking about my writing service.
+I’m a working children’s ghostwriter, and I get a lot of queries about my writing service.
 Doing this for a number of years, I’ve come across different personalities, different requests, and a couple of ‘be careful’ moments.

 The first tip is about your information and scammers.

 One of the recent ‘watch it moments’ was from a woman who sounded very genuine.
-She had a great heart-tugging reason for wanting to have a picture book written.
+She had a compelling, heart-tugging reason for wanting to have a picture book written.

 I went through the process and sent her information on how I work.
 She agreed to use my services.
 BUT . . .

-When I sent her an initial invoice through PayPal to get started, she told me she had a problem paying through PayPal.
+When I sent her an initial invoice via PayPal to get started, she told me she had a problem paying via PayPal.
 She went so far as to say she’d try her mother’s account.

-She emailed back, very upbeat, that if I’d give her my banking information she’d transfer the money to me – it’d be super quick.
+She replied, very upbeat, that if I’d give her my banking information, she’d transfer the money to me – it’d be super quick.

 A light went off.